 Spring Clean Your Life: Personal Relationships

-You may miss an event that is important to them because you have either forgotten, or are stuck finishing something at the office or at school.
+You may miss an event that is important to them because you have either forgotten, or are stuck finishing something at the office or school.

-There are forms and checklists I will refer to you at the end that can make getting all these things organized a breeze.
+There are forms and checklists I will refer to you at the end that can make organizing all these things a breeze.

-The resources should also help you to visually see all that is happening, and what needs to happen.
+The resources should also help you visually see what is happening and what needs to happen.

 Spring Clean Your Life: Personal Life